Sinagoga

 Sinagoga is a settlement in the northeastern part of the island of Santo Antão, Cape Verde.
 It is situated on the coast, 4 kilometers east of Ribeira Grande and 18 km north-northeast of the island capital Porto Novo.
 It is situated on the national road connecting Ribeira Grande and Pombas (EN1-SA02).

 Its name means "synagogue" in Portuguese.
-It is said that the village was primarily inhabited by Jewish people in the second half of the 19th century, and surnames of Jewish origin can still be found in the area.
+The village was founded by Jewish Miguelist immigrants from the Azores who came to Santa Antao in aftermath of the Liberal Wars in Portugal.
+Surnames of Jewish origin can still be found in the area.

 Climate

 Sinagoga has a hot desert climate.
 The annual rainfall is 291 millimeters.
 The average annual temperature is 23.4 C.